 By default, everyone's progress is kept private on our website.
 If you'd like to share your mileage or see how your family and friends are completing the challenge, create a group.
 The group will have a leaderboard displaying each participant's mileage and the total mileage for the group.

 Our website has a Find A Trail page to help you find trails near you.
 The list is currently limited to state park trails, but we will be expanding the list in the future to other trails in the state.
-You will also be able to suggest a trail to add to our list in the future.

 You can visit nc100miles.org on your mobile device to log your miles if you're away from a computer.
 Our website is mobile-friendly.